Our Blog

 Speak with a Georgia Accident Attorney Today

 If you were injured in a motor vehicle collision due to someone else’s negligence, you may be entitled to compensation.
 Georgia car accident attorneys at T. Madden & Associates, P.C. can assist you with your accident claim.
-We’re experienced in all aspects of accident and injury claims, so schedule your no-obligation consultation today by calling 770-978-6711 for Atlanta and 706-524-7784 for Augusta.
+We’re experienced in all aspects of accident and injury claims, so schedule your no-obligation consultation today by calling 833-PAID-123 for Atlanta and 833-PAID-123 for Augusta.
 You can also ask a legal question online by filling out our online contact form.